 "Joanne & Will are weaving their impressive backgrounds in the performing arts, education & philosophy to offer nurturing workshops on healing from loss.
 Their love for each other & their own journey as loving grieving parents, lends grace to the important mental tools they offer, such as grief mapping.
 Where else can you find two PhDs whose hearts are open?
 I recommend their work wholeheartedly.” - Sheridan H.

 “Joanne and Will created a warm, welcoming, and safe space for me after experiencing three pregnancy losses.
 I was so encouraged by attending their Creative Grief Workshop.
 Their knowledge, understanding, and wisdom, alongside encouragement from others in the group, came at the perfect time for me in my grief journey.
-I am grateful for their ability to hold space me and others that have lost.
+I am grateful for their ability to hold space for me and others that have lost.
 If you have been interested in doing a workshop like this, but haven't made the leap yet, do it!” - Sadie W.

 “The [workshop] day held a wonderful space for us each to share our grief stories (or how we work with grief) and to be heard without anyone offering advice or telling us what we 'should' do.
 I particularly enjoyed creating our grief map and the creations of the other participants have also stayed with me and expanded my view on how grief can be viewed.
-With sharing stories, tea meditation, physical exercises and art the day engaged my senses along with my heart, heart and my hands and left me enthused and ready to engage with the world again.”- Jude L.
+With sharing stories, tea meditation, physical exercises and art the day engaged my senses along with my heart and my hands and left me enthused and ready to engage with the world again.”- Jude L.

 Creative Grief Work Mentorship